panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 When using `v-if="false"` the element isn't rendered at all in the DOM.

-When using `v-show="false"` the element is rendered in the DOM, however Vue applies the inline style `display: none` that hides the element completely.
+When using `v-show="false"` the element is rendered in the DOM, however, Vue applies the inline style `display: none` that hides the element completely.

 Also, do not forget about the powerful `:class` binding.

-If you'd like to apply `visibility: hidden` and hide the element while preserving its space, then you can use `:class="{ invisible: !value }"` to assign `invisible` class (which has `visibility: hidden` style applied to it).
+To apply `visibility: hidden` to hide the element but keep its space, then you can use `:class="{ invisible: !value }"` to assign `invisible` class (which has `visibility: hidden` style applied to it).